gkusnir/photoserver/README.md

 `node example.js`

 For this file the require must be set to see the puppeteer package or the file should be copied to ..nodeenv/puppeteer folder and `require('puppeteer');` should work.

+To run puppeteer from anywhere (outside virtualenv) a special shell script must be used.
+There is the 'run-puppeteer.sh' in the puppeteer folder to use as a basic idea.

+### Build Management System
+I chose [Jenkins](https://www.jenkins.io/) as automation server based on some tips from Dave Farley's book.
+For now I installed it on my local machine to have access to other parts of CD pipeline.